dlstreamer/pipeline-server/docs/defining_pipelines.md

 found in the [Pipeline Parameters](#pipeline-parameters) section.

 Certain element names also trigger special default handling by the Video Analytics Serving modules.
-For example in the `object_detection` sample template the special element name `source` results in the `urisourcebin`'s `uri` property getting automatically set to the source uri of an incoming request.
+For example in the `object_detection/person_vehicle_bike` sample template the special element name `source` results in the `urisourcebin`'s `uri` property getting automatically set to the source uri of an incoming request.

 #### Element Properties

-Each element in a GStreamer pipeline can be configured through it's set of properties.
+Each element in a GStreamer pipeline can be configured through its set of properties.

-The `object_detection` template demonstrates how to set the `gvadetect` element's properties to select the deep learning model used to detect objects in a video frame.
+The `object_detection/person_vehicle_bike` template demonstrates how to set the `gvadetect` element's properties to select the deep learning model used to detect objects in a video frame.